UNSW Case Study: How to make science animation for online courses

 Add in some sound effects and the video is ready to be delivered

-Do keep in mind that we’re working around the voice overs.
+Do keep in mind that we’re working around the voiceovers.
 It’s the very first thing to be put in the animation.
 The rest revolves around them.
 And when everything is set and done, voilà, we can deliver our final product.
+That’s also the end of the guide on how to make science animation.

-5 tips to make the best science animation
+5 tips to make the best animated science videos

 Making science animation is specifically tricky since you have to balance between information and attraction.
 Losing the balance means losing the audience’s interest.
 So here are 5 basic tips that apply to every animation you’ll ever make.